ncbi/DbGaP-FHIR-API-Docs/quickstart.md

 # Location

 The dbGaP FHIR API is available at [http://dbgap-api.ncbi.nlm.nih.gov/fhir/x1](http://dbgap-api.ncbi.nlm.nih.gov/fhir/x1).
 It is a standard FHIR API.
 The documentation for FHIR is at <https://www.hl7.org/fhir/>.
 This guide is just a quick-start.
-We have documented how dbGaP concepts map to FHIR resources at [https://dbgap-api.ncbi.nlm.nih.gov/fhir-mapping/interactive](https://dbgap-api.ncbi.nlm.nih.gov/fhir-mapping/interactive).

 ## Follow Along with Postman
 Postman is an API testing application you can [download for free](https://www.postman.com/downloads/).